MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-06-28-teddy-kumpel.markdown

 A: I don't meet many musicians who'd do that with Jimmy Page.
 {: .interviewer }

 T: Jimmy Page...
-I mean I love [Led Zeppelin&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Led_Zeppelin).
+I mean I love [Led Zeppelin&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Led_Zeppelin).
 I'm not like the guy who listen to Led Zeppelin and goes "Wow!
 I want to play all those guitar licks," you know?
 But, I played them.
 {: .interviewee }

 A: Of course.
 6 nights a week...
 {: .interviewer }

 T: Well I had my band in 8th grade and we played all that stuff.
-[Pink Floyd&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://www.pinkfloyd.com), then later on I listen to a lot of Frisell, and a lot of [John Scofield&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://www.johnscofield.com/), and that's about it.
+[Pink Floyd&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://www.pinkfloyd.com), then later on I listen to a lot of Frisell, and a lot of [John Scofield&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://www.johnscofield.com/), and that's about it.
 {: .interviewee }

-A: I just saw Scofield with [Brad Mehldau&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://www.bradmehldau.com/) and [Mark Guiliana&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://markguiliana.com/).
+A: I just saw Scofield with [Brad Mehldau&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://www.bradmehldau.com/) and [Mark Guiliana&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://markguiliana.com/).
 {: .interviewer }

 T: Oh Yeah?